-Florida Virtual School (FLVS) offers fully accredited, online courses aligned with Florida's curriculum standards.
+Florida Virtual School (FLVS) offers fully accredited, online courses aligned with Florida's curriculum standards in grades 6-12.
 The district school board will allow students to enroll in appropriate courses and award credit for successful completion of such courses.
 FLVS courses may be taken during or after the normal school day and during the summer.
 Students who wish to enroll in FLVS as part of the regular school day must submit a written request to the school principal.

 Brevard Public School's operates a franchise of Florida Virtual School, the Brevard Virtual School (BVS).
-BVS offers full and part-time enrollment to eligible students.
+BVS offers full and part-time enrollment to eligible students in grades 6-12 who reside in Brevard County.
 Additional information is available at http://virtualinstruction.brevardschools.org.